fivetanley/heroku-buildpack-long-compile/README.md

 ```

 The value can be anything that `sleep` for Linux can take, which can
-be found on [this blogbpost by
+be found on [this blog post by
 CyberCiti](https://www.cyberciti.biz/faq/linux-unix-sleep-bash-scripting/).

 # Installation